| Sky Quality Meter |

 Shown below is the sky brightness measured with a Unihedron Sky Quality Meter (SQM).
 The larger the number, the darker the sky.
 The darkest the sky can get absent any man-made light is about 22.0 magnitudes/square arc-sec, which is equivalent to a magnitude 22 star every square arc-sec in the sky.
 For reference, the sky brightness (V-band) at various dark sites is: Mauna Kea Observatories in Hawaii (elevation 13,800 ft)- 21.3 to 21.9 mag/sq arc-sec; Mount Lemmon Observatory in Tucson, AZ (9,150 ft)- 21.5 mag/sq arc-sec; New Mexico Skies in Cloudcroft, NM (7,300 ft)- 21.4 mag/sq arc-sec.
 A difference of 1 unit of sky brightness equals a 2.5 fold difference.

-The sky brightness at my observatory measured on a clear, moonless, night with the Sky Quality Meter is ~20.5 mag/sq arc-sec, which agrees well with measurements obtained with my CCD cameras (20.1 to 21.0 mag/sq arc-sec; see here).
+The sky brightness at my observatory measured near the zenith on a clear, moonless, night with the Sky Quality Meter is 20 - 21 mag/sq arc-sec, which agrees well with measurements obtained with my CCD cameras (19.5 to 20.6 mag/sq arc-sec; see here).
+Unfortunately, the sky brightness has increased one magnitude (2.5 fold) in the past 14 years.

 Last SQM Reading